vchen22/cse142-lab3/README.md

 2. The lab for the github classroom assignment for this lab.
 Find the link on the course home page: https://github.com/CSE141pp/Home/.

-3. A PDF annotator/editor to fill out `worksheet.pdf`.
+3. A PDF annotator/editor to fill out `worksheet1.pdf` and `worksheet2.pdf`. dochub.com might be a good resource.
 You'll submit this via *a separate assignment* in Gradescope.
 We **will not** look at the version in your repo.

 4. Moneta - This is currently available on the pod that you obtain using launch-142.